shajenM/BerkeleyCapstoneProject/README.md

 <br>
 <img src="images/ALL_Accurracy_BAR.png">

-Looking at this graph, comparing the training and test accuracies across the four models, we observe distinct performance patterns.
-Random Forest achieved the highest accuracy on the training data, suggesting it fit the training set well but may be more prone to overfitting, limiting its generalization on new data.
-Conversely, the Logistic Regression had the lower training accuracy but scored the highest on the test set, indicating strong generalization and effective handling of unseen data.
-This difference suggests that the logistic regression model benefited from its simplicity.
-On the other hand, the SVM model, while effective in high-dimensional spaces, scored the lowest on the training and test set, indicating it may require further tuning to improve its generalization to new data.
+Looking at this graph,comparing the training and test accuracies across the four models, we observe distinct performance patterns.
+The Random Forest achieved the highest accuracy on the training data, suggesting it fit the training set well but may be more prone to overfitting, limiting its generalization on new data.
+Conversely, the Logistic regression had a lower training accuracy in the random forest in training but scored the highest on the test set, indicating strong generalization and effective handling of unseen data.
+This difference suggests that the logistic regression model benefited from its ensemble structure, which prevents overfitting primarily through regularization (L1 and L2), which penalizes large coefficients, encourages simpler models, and ensures better generalization, along with techniques like feature scaling and cross-validation.
+On the other hand, the SVM model, while effective in high-dimensional spaces, scored the lowest on the test and training set, indicating it may require further tuning to improve its generalization to new data.

 ### Executive Summary